deepflowio/docs/translate/translated/04-best-practice/03-special-environment-deployment.md

 ## Running deepflow-agent as a Non-root User

-Assuming we want to run the Agent installed in /usr/sbin/deepflow-agent using the ordinary user deepflow, we must first grant the necessary permissions to deepflow using the root user:
+Suppose we want to run the Agent installed in /usr/sbin/deepflow-agent using a regular user deepflow.
+We must first grant the necessary permissions to deepflow using the root user:

 ```bash
 ## Use the root user to grant execution permissions to the deepflow-agent